mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 #### Cascading Adders <a name="cadders"></a> [UP↑](#tof)

-A basic carry-lookahead adder is very fast but has the disadvantage that it takes a very large amount of logic hardware to implement.
+A basic *carry-lookahead adder* is very fast but has the disadvantage that it takes a very large amount of logic hardware to implement.
 In fact, the amount of hardware needed is approximately quadratic with n, and begins to get very complicated for n greater than 4.
-Due to this, most CLAs are constructed from "blocks" contain 4-bit CLAs, which are cascaded to produce a larger CLA.
+Due to this, most *CLAs* are constructed from "blocks" contain 4-bit *CLAs*, which are cascaded to produce a larger *CLA*.

 ### ALU <a name="ALU"></a> [UP↑](#tof)
 *ALU* - arithmetic logic unit is a combinational digital circuit that performs arithmetic and bitwise operations on integer binary numbers.
 The inputs to an ALU are the data to be operated on, called *operands*.